 Board Member - Ramona Lehman

-Ramona is Lebanon’s unofficial “Mrs. Route 66” thanks to her dedication to the famed highway and to the iconic Munger Moss Motel, which she and husband Bob have owned since June 1, 1971.
-Ramona has been active in the Route 66 Association of Missouri and was the first secretary-treasurer of the Lebanon-Laclede County Route 66 Society when it was founded in 2002.
+Ramona is Lebanon’s unofficial “Mrs. Route 66” thanks to her dedication to the famed highway and to the iconic Munger Moss Motel, which she and her late husband Bob (who died in 2019) have owned since June 1, 1971.
+Ramona has been active in the Route 66 Association of Missouri and was the first secretary of the Lebanon-Laclede County Route 66 Society when it was founded in 2002.
 The lobby of the Munger Moss is a shrine to Route 66.
 A Missouri Department of Transportation brochure says: “Ramona and Bob Lehman have become internationally famous for their hospitality to travelers along the Main Street of America.
 Tour groups from as far as Canada, Norway and the Czech Republic make the Munger Moss a regular stop on their trips.
 In 2006, Ramona and Bob were presented with the Route 66 Preservation Foundation Business of the Year Award.”

 President - Bruce Owen